 - Safe Disenchants – Cards that are very bad and will not likely be viable in any deck.

 - Probably Safe Disenchants – Cards that are/might be viable in some weak, non-meta decks, or viable Legendaries that have stronger options.
-Also potential candidates to be viable in the future (strong cards that don’t have a proper deck right now).
+Also potential candidates to be viable in the future (somewhat powerful cards that don’t have a proper deck right now).

-I will explain each of my choices, set by set (including adventures), so if you’re not sure about one of your cards, just scroll down there and see it for yourself.
+I will explain each of my choices, set by set, so if you’re not sure about one of your cards, just scroll down there and see it for yourself.

 Safe to Dust: Classic Set